 Stop at all intersections, whether marked or unmarked.

 Before turning, use hand signals and look in every direction.

-Use your head.
-Always wear a bicycle helmet, no matter how short or long the ride.
+Use your head—and protect it.
+Make sure your child wears a bicycle helmet, no matter how short or long the ride.
+Wearing a helmet can cut the risk of head injuries by about 85% and facial injuries by about 65% among bike riders.
 The helmet should be approved by the

 Consumer Product Safety Commission and